 - Iris Syscal -R2 and Iris Syscal Pro 48 Channel resistivity systems; T-VLF (Very Low Frequencies) survey instrument.

 - Pulse Ekko Ground Penetrating Radar system with 100MHz, and 500MHz antennae and multi-channel capabilities.

 - Using the associated geophysics processing programs and Surfer® to create maps of geophysical anomalies.

-Monitoring well design, installation and development.
+Monitoring and production well design, installation and development.

 Sediment sample collection and characterization using:

 - Cable tool.

 - Mud and air rotary methods.

 - Roto Sonic.